zhouminerva/TSCupgrade/README.md

-# MATLAB Simulink model for upgrading to a TSC in a 3-center system
+# TSC Upgrade Model

+## File Descriptions

+- Upgrade3.slx - Simulink model file.
+- upgradeParams.mat - parameter file for model.
+- stochastic.m - runs stochastic simulation and prints outcome metric distributions.

+- urban_upgrade3.mat - stochastic simulation output for 1000 trials in urban setting.
+- nonurban100_upgrade3.mat - stochastic simulation output for 1000 trials in rural setting.

+- CSCupgrade3.m - collects individual hospital patient and ART volume data.
+- extractData3.m - collects patient-centered outcomes such as % tPA, % EVT, and clinical outcomes.
+- Coutcomes.m - collects clinical outcomes for patient population of upgraded center.
+- randParam.m - variation of input parameters for stochastic simulation.
+- randraw.m - function I did not write to generate random numbers in given distribution.

+## How to Run

 To run simulation, download all files into same directory.

-Run stochastic.m to run the stochastic simulation. urban_upgrade3.mat and nonurban100_upgrade3.mat is the data output from running the stochastic simulation with 1000 trials with, respectively, an interhospital distance of 10 and 100 and a service radius of 15 and 150.
+Run stochastic.m to run the stochastic simulation.
+Edit desired trials, interhospital distance, and service radius as desired.
+Requires at least MATLAB R2017a and Simulink 8.9.
+Contact zhouminerva@gmail.com for any issues.
-Upgrade3.slx is the Simulink model file.
-The rest are functions to extract and analyze data from the simulation outputs.